GoogleCloudPlatform/data-science-on-gcp/02_ingest/README.md

 # 2. Ingesting data onto the Cloud

+### Create a bucket
+* Go to the Storage section of the GCP web console and create a new bucket

 ### Populate your bucket with the data you will need for the book
 The simplest way to get the files you need is to copy it from my bucket:
 * Go to the 02_ingest folder of the repo